-I am currently running a team at Twitter called Cortex Core.
+Before joining NVIDIA, I was running a team at Twitter called Cortex Core.
 The team focuses on building a high-leverage Machine Learning/Deep Learning platform to power every aspect of the Twitter product (recommendation systems, search, timeline ranking, etc.).
-We focus on (1) developing models of text, images, video, users, and (2) making these models seamlessly importable as components of user-facing ML systems.
+There I focused on (1) developing models of text, images, video, users, and (2) making these models seamlessly importable as components of user-facing ML systems.
 Some interesting press on our earlier efforts around media analysis: NSFW content and Live Video classification.

 Before working on large-scale ML problems at Twitter, I co-founded a company called Madbits, which focused on image/video classification, to enable searchable media collections (whether for end users' photo libraries or stock photographies / social-media / online media).
 We sold MadBits to Twitter to kickstart Twitter's ability to understand its media content.

 Before that I was a research scientist at the Courant Institute, New York University, for 5 years.
 During that time I worked towards my PhD (Université Paris-Est), under the supervision of Yann LeCun and Laurent Najman.
 The title of my thesis is: "Towards Real-Time Image Understanding with Convolutional Networks".

 My research focused on artificial vision in general: from the design and understanding of trainable vision systems, to their computation on efficient, low-power hardware.
 Today, I focus almost entirely on how to transform that type of research into high-leverage platforms that can transform our industry and create value.
 This site focuses on my earlier (pre-industry) published research/academic work.